 The call for applications to participate in Falling Walls Lab Australia 2019 is now open.

 The Falling Walls Foundation is a non-profit organisation in Berlin, dedicated to the support of science and the humanities.
 It was established in 2009, 20 years after the fall of the Berlin Wall.
 At its heart is the question ‘Which are the next walls to fall?’ as a result of scientific, technological, economic and sociological breakthroughs.

 Each year, the foundation supports scientific organisations around the world to host a Falling Walls Lab.
 This international forum promotes interdisciplinary connections between aspiring academics, innovators, entrepreneurs, investors and professionals, known for their excellent work.
 Participants are given three minutes to present their research work, business model or initiative to a broad audience from science and industry, including a distinguished jury who selects the most innovative and promising idea.

 Falling Walls Lab is a challenging and inspiring format for emerging bright minds, giving them a unique chance to become the next big success story in innovation.
-Since 2009, there have been over 80 international Labs from close to 50 countries worldwide with over 1,000 participants.
-Six hundred outstanding talents have participated in the annual Falling Walls Lab Finales from 2014 to 2017.
+In 2018, more than 3000 applications were submitted for 77 Falling Walls Labs that took place in 57 countries worldwide.

-The Australian Academy of Science invites applications from researchers living and working in Australia who are postdocs and students, entrepreneurs, engineers and innovators from all areas to attend Australia’s Falling Walls Lab in 2018.
+The Australian Academy of Science invites applications from researchers living and working in Australia who are postdocs and students, entrepreneurs, engineers and innovators from all areas to attend Australia’s Falling Walls Lab in 2019.